-Receivables at June 30, 2018, consisted of accounts and intergovernmental amounts arising from grants, school lunch program, and expendable trust funds held by the Town of Amherst Trustees of Trust Funds.
+Receivables at June 30, 2018, consisted of accounts and intergovernmental amounts arising from grants, school lunch program, restricted grants, and expendable trust funds held by the Town of Amherst Trustees of Trust Funds for the School District.
 Receivables are recorded on the School District's financial statements to the extent that the amounts are determined to be material and substantiated not only by supporting documentation, but also by a reasonable, systematic method of determining their existence, completeness, valuation, and collectability.